-- Group 11 Quinone outside inhibitors (Qol) - Group 21 Quinone inside inhibitors (Qil) - Group 49 Oxysterol binding protein inhibitors (OSBP) - 1.
-Applications made within the nursery count towards the total number of applications allowed per crop.
+- 1. Applications made within the nursery count towards the total number of applications allowed per crop.
 It is recommended that disease control is started early and maintain a regular program using a fungicide from groups other than Group 4, 11, 21 or 49. - When conditions favour disease development, do not wait for disease to appear, but apply two consecutive sprays of a Group 4, 11, 21 or 49 product at the interval recommended on the label.
 Then resume the program of sprays using products from a different group to the Group 4, 11, 21 or 49 products just applied. - Do not apply more than three sprays of a Group 4, 11, 21 or 49 product or 33 per cent of the total number of fungicide sprays per season, whichever is more restrictive. - 4.
 Apply Group 4 and 49 fungicides preventatively and only in mixtures with effective protectant fungicides from a different group. - 5.
-Do not use a Group 49 product if it will be the last fungicide applied to the crop. - Continue alternation of fungicides between successive crops.
+Do not use a Group 49 product if it will be the last fungicide applied to the crop. - 6.
+Continue alternation of fungicides between successive crops.
 Do not make more than six total applications of a Group 49 product per year on the same area targeting the same disease.